Are Twitter and Tumblr the Perfect Pair for Second Screen Engagement? Ask @MTV…

 Tumblr is a network for the long game.
 Published content can live for a long time, and the virality of a Reblog is completely different than shared content on Twitter or Facebook.
 Incorporating both networks into their second-screen strategy seems to work for MTV…how about your brand?

-To track, measure, and analyze your Twitter, Tumblr, or other social media profiles, sign up for a FREE trial of Simply Measured.
+To track, measure, and analyze your Twitter, Tumblr, or other social media profiles, request a personalized demo of Simply Measured.
 This trial gives you access to over 40 reports for every major social network, putting your data in a context that makes sense to you.